Davidleyden1/MS1/readme.md

 The icons in the footer and in the benefits section, were taken from [Font Awesome](https://fontawesome.com/).

 The instructions under [Deployment](#deployment) were taken from the module *Love running -Essentials Project* and [GitHub Docs](https://docs.github.com/en/desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop).

 ### Media
 The images of the project on different devices, are created using a website called [Are you responsive?](https://ui.dev/amiresponsive)

 The rest of the images are all downloaded from [Freepik](https://www.freepik.com/).

 ### Acknowledgements
 A special thank you to my mentor for his advice, guidance and support.
-I also want to a friend (Alex) for helping me navigate through aspects of using Github Codespace.
+I also want to thank a friend (Alex) for helping me navigate through aspects of using Github Codespace.